Researcher & Designer

 Content Audit

-After completing the Heuristic Evaluation, I realized the need for a content strategy before I began brainstorming.
-To better understand and organize the system's content, I conducted a thorough audit of over 100 items and began ideating solutions.
+The need for a content strategy before I began redesigning with a wireframe was of extreme importance for me.
+To better understand and organize the overall content, I conducted a thorough audit of over 100 items and their functions and began evaluating individual importance.

 Improving Scannability & Recognition